microsoft/vscode-docs/docs/editor/accessibility.md

 * Changes in debug state are read out (for example 'started', 'breakpoint hit', 'terminated', ...).
 * All debug actions are keyboard accessible.
-* Both the Run view and Debug Console support Tab navigation.
+* Both the Run and Debug view and Debug Console support Tab navigation.
 * Debug hover is keyboard accessible (`kb(editor.action.showHover)`).
 * Keyboard shortcuts can be created to set focus to each debugger area.